-Music is a very enjoyable course as there is a lot of freedom when it comes to composing and performing and the set works are very pleasing to the ear!
-It is also a very satisfying course as there are many opportunities to perform in the local area for others to listen to your talents!
+Music is a very enjoyable course as there is a lot of freedom when it comes to composing and performing.
+The set works are very broad and after the chance to study the pieces from the full breadth of music history.
+There are also many opportunities to perform, both in school and locally.